JelleZijlstra/taxonomy/docs/biblio/zoologie-et-paleontologie.md

 A second edition was published in 1859, apparently in a single part.
 [Notice #5743](https://babel.hathitrust.org/cgi/pt?id=umn.319510019169955&view=1up&seq=308&q1=gervais)
 in the _Bibliographie de la France_ for 25 June 1859 (48e année, 2e série, no. 26)
 establishes its date of publication.
+Although both editions were influential, the second was perhaps more widely read; it is not uncommon for names that already appeared in the first edition to be cited to the second.

 ## Bibliographic sources